 However, you can buy an Echo and barely concern yourself with its apps and AI and futuristic cleverness.
 It's also a brilliant music and radio delivery device (although not a particularly amazing speaker) and by far the world's best kitchen timer.

 Amazon Echo Plus performance and smart home hub

 Specifically, we're talking here about audio performance.
-While the Echo Plus sound is better than the standard new Echo, it’s still not a replacement for a high end audio system and it's still lacking compared to, say, the £199 Sonos One. which also has Alexa.
+While the Echo Plus sound is better than the standard new Echo, it's still not a replacement for a high end audio system and it's still lacking compared to, say, the £199 Sonos One (opens in new tab). which also has Alexa.
 It's not worth upgrading from the early Echo for the sound.
 The bass is distinctly average although the midrange is very clear.

-The Echo Plus does have some exciting new functionality - while previous Echoes worked with a product’s own smart home hub, the Plus has ZigBee built in, removing the need for any separate hubs.
+The Echo Plus does have some exciting new functionality – whereas previous Echoes worked with a product's own smart home hub, the Plus has ZigBee built in, removing the need for any separate hubs.
 The Plus, then, is the ultimate go-between device and, since the setup is also through the Alexa app, things are made really simple.